LayerManager/layman/doc/rest.md

   - *error*: If status is FAILURE, this may contain error object.
 - **thumbnail**
   - *url*: String.
 URL of layer thumbnail.
 It points to [GET Workspace Layer Thumbnail](#get-workspace-layer-thumbnail).
+  - *path*: String.
+Path to layer thumbnail.
+Path is relative to [LAYMAN_DATA_DIR](env-settings.md#LAYMAN_DATA_DIR).
   - *status*: Status information about generating and availability of thumbnail.
 See [GET Workspace Layer](#get-workspace-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
 - **file**
   - *paths*: List of strings.
 Paths to all main input data files.
-Path is relative to workspace directory.
+Path is relative to [LAYMAN_DATA_DIR](env-settings.md#LAYMAN_DATA_DIR).
   If data file was sent in ZIP archive to the server, path includes also path to the main file inside ZIP file.
-E.g. `layers/zipped_shapefile/input_file/zipped_shapefile.zip/layer_main_file.shp`
+E.g. `layers/b8a6c133-3363-4343-8a25-978d0df52c11/input_file/b8a6c133-3363-4343-8a25-978d0df52c11.zip/layer_main_file.shp`
   - *status*: Status information about saving and availability of files.
 See [GET Workspace Layer](#get-workspace-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
 - *db*, available only for vector layers